Skip navigation.

 34 They answered and said to him, "You were born entirely in sins, and are you teaching us?"
 And they put him out.

 Again, we find another case of the pride that is in the wicked.
-When they are exposed they do not react with the humility of confession and change.
-They become defensive and if they cannot do that they become offensive, as in this case.
+When the wicked are exposed, they do not react with the humility.
+There is no repentance, confession or change.
+They become defensive, or as in this case, offensive.
 This man had defeated them with their own method of syllogistic reasoning and gave the only reasoning solidly based in the scriptures.
-There are many Biblical references to God only hearing the prayers of the godly and not that of sinners.
-For example: Psalm 66:18 If I regard wickedness in my heart, The Lord will not hear; and Proverbs 15:29 (NASB) The Lord is far from the wicked, But He hears the prayer of the righteous.
-The apostle John stated it this way in 1 John 5:14,15 And this is the confidence which we have before Him, that, if we ask anything according to His will, He hears us.
+There are many Biblical references to God only hearing the prayers of the godly and not those of sinners.
+For example: Psalm 66:18 – If I regard wickedness in my heart, The Lord will not hear; and Proverbs 15:29 – The Lord is far from the wicked, But He hears the prayer of the righteous.
+The apostle John stated it this way in 1 John 5:14-15 – And this is the confidence which we have before Him, that, if we ask anything according to His will, He hears us.
 15 And if we know that He hears us [in] whatever we ask, we know that we have the requests which we have asked from Him.
+The man was correct in stating that since God heard Jesus and gave him sight, Jesus had to be from God.

-The Pharisees stick to their assumption that handicaps are the result of a person's sin, so this man must have been a great sinner from birth to be born without eyesight.
-How dare such a person seek to teach them, the educated keepers of the law of Moses?
+The Pharisees stick to their assumption that handicaps are the result of a person’s sin, so this man must have been a great sinner from birth to be born without eyesight.
+They are incredulous that such a person would seek to teach them, the educated keepers of the law of Moses.
 They put him out.
 The inference from verse 22 is that he was not just put out of wherever the Pharisees were interrogating him, but also judged and excluded from the religious and social life of the community.
-Perhaps because the man had grown up as a beggar he was not intimidated by their threat or perhaps he was one of those rare individuals whose commitment for truth was above his fears.
-A good example to follow.
+Perhaps because the man had grown up as a beggar he was not intimidated by their threat, or perhaps he was one of those rare individuals whose commitment for truth was above his fears.
+He gives us a good example to follow.

 Jesus sought the man out and revealed Himself to him.
 The reward for godliness is a relationship with God.
 In a way, it was good for the man to have been put out by the Pharisees.
 If he had stayed within their system, he could have been corrupted by it.
 Instead, he was forced out and was readily available to hear, believe and follow the Lord.
 He received a better reward.